CanCanCommunity/cancancan/docs/Defining-Abilities.md

 can :manage, Project, group: { id: user.group_ids }
 ```

-If you have a complex case which cannot be done through a hash of conditions, see [[Defining Abilities with Blocks]].
+If you have a complex case which cannot be done through a hash of conditions, see [Defining Abilities with Blocks](./Defining-Abilities-with-Blocks.md).

 ## Traverse associations